mira-labs/rescheduler-7A63SNcHl8/README.md

    ```

 9. Create a questionnaire result record.
-   This is done asynchronously as this happens regsrdless of the results of the previous one.
+   This is done asynchronously as this happens regardless of the results of the previous one.

      ```go
             // Create a questionnaire result asynchronously